 It’s not just open-wheelers that enjoy laps of Spa.
 Endurance racing at the circuit dates back to the 1920 when the first 24-hour race was held.
 Despite a number of years without an endurance race, a day-long race has been held every year since 1964.

 Until 2000, the races formed part of the World Touring Car championships.
 A memorable race came in 1993, when the event was stopped after 15 hours due to the death of Belgian King Baudouin.
-When the flag was waved, Christian Fittipaldi’s team was leading by some was and was awarded the win.
+When the flag was waved, Christian Fittipaldi’s team was leading by some way and was awarded the win.

 When it rains, it pours

-The weather at Spa has often played a part in creating dramatic Grand Prix.
+The weather at Spa has often played a part in creating a dramatic Grand Prix.
 It once rained at the Belgian Grand Prix on 20 consecutive occasions, but that’s not the whole story.
-The circuit is so large, it often rains in isolated sections of the track, while others remain bone dry.
+The circuit is so large, that it often rains in isolated sections of the track, while others remain bone dry.

 This often catches the drivers out, not least than in the 2008 race.
 A mostly dry race was led by Kimi Raikkonen when the rain hit with less than five laps remaining.
 With the leaders refusing to pit for wet tyres on a dampening track, chaos ensued.
-Kimi and Lewis Hamilton swapped first position on the closing laps, until the Finn was unable to keep on the track.
+Kimi and Lewis Hamilton swapped first position on the closing laps until the Finn was unable to keep on the track.

 After Hamilton took the chequered flag, the fighting continued behind as those who risked the pit for intermediates tore through the field.

 Even in the summer months, the weather at Spa can be unpredictable.
 The 2019 6 Hours of Spa – held in May – suffered several safety car periods and was even red-flagged due to snow, sleet and hail.
-But those fans who persevered the toughest conditions were rewarded with one of the memorable races in the event’s history.
+But those fans who persevered in the toughest conditions were rewarded with one of the most memorable races in the event’s history.

 Skip through the full race highlights to see how snow affected the first and final laps of this dramatic race.